finos/open-source-readiness/docs/bok/Measurements/Contribution-Strength.md

 - Number of pull-requests merged from internal staff (either on all projects or key strategic projects)
 - Number of inner source / open source projects being maintained.
 - How long it takes someone to have approval to contribute.
+- commits / lines of code changed in a period of time.

 **THIS IS A PLACEHOLDER**